objcio/articles/2015-02-09-photo-extension.md

 iOS 8 introduced extensions to the world — with
 [six extension points](https://developer.apple.com/library/prerelease/ios/documentation/General/Conceptual/ExtensibilityPG/index.html#//apple_ref/doc/uid/TP40014214-CH20-SW2)
 available.
-These offer unprecedented access to the operating system and the photo editing extension allows developers to build functionality into the system Photos app.
+These offer unprecedented access to the operating system with the photo editing extension allowing developers to build functionality into the system Photos app.

 The user workflow for photo editing extensions is not the most intuitive.
 From selecting the photo you want to edit, it takes three taps to launch the